manuh-L/Ansible_Role_VM_Windows_Conf/README.md

 =========

 This role builds a windows vm from template:
-- Configures hostname a network
+- Configures hostname and network
 - Join the VM to a Domain;
-- Configures/enable Winrm for Ansible
+- enables WinRM for Ansible
 - Adds a specified user/group to local group of the Machine
 - Extends the C:\ drive if more space is available
 - Initialize disk 1